 Continuing south, Reconnoiter Rock itself is a large, distinctive outcrop that offers no view.

-The descent to the parking area from here is 3 miles of steady downhill woods walk.
+The descent to the parking area from here is three miles of steady downhill woods walk.
 There are some rock ledges on the way but all are easy to navigate.
 It’s not too interesting.
-It’s one of those end-of-epic-hike schleps you just have to get through.
+It’s one of those end-of-hike schleps you just have to get through.
 But what a day.

-This hike is put on multiple times a year by The Catskill 3500 Club but — be warned — it fills up quickly every time.
+This hike is put on multiple times a year by The Catskill 3500 Club but, be warned, it fills up quickly every time.
 Check the Club’s hike schedule to see when it’s coming up next.
 It’s a great day.
-You’ll bang out six peaks (a real boost for your 3500 list) but the moderate pace and friendly group dynamic makes it completely do-doable.
+You’ll bang out six peaks — a real boost for your 3500 List — but the moderate pace and friendly group dynamic make it completely do-doable.